 Climate change is disrupting production of key raw materials including coffee, cocoa, and cotton.
 Already, agricultural productivity in tropical countries is estimated to be as much as 35% lower than it would have been without climate change.
 These crops have seen significant fluctuations in yield over the past 5 years due to extreme weather and the impacts are forecasted to accelerate in the coming decades.

-During London Climate Action Week, IDH brought leaders together to discuss solutions to climate-stressed agriculture.
+In a series of consultations and discussions, IDH and sustainability leaders have been discussing solutions to climate-stressed agriculture.
 Addressing mitigation and adaptation in agricultural supply chains requires a multi-pronged approach.
 It is up to the private sector to lead with long-term vision, which can then be enabled through public policy and financial innovation.
 But which steps can companies and governments take?

 Read more in the full document.